Personalised Content. Daily Newsletters Sign Up

 3. Chamomile tea

-When it comes to tackling sleeplessness, chamomile tea has to be a part of the list.
+When it comes to tackling sleeplessness, chamomile tea is one of the best drinks for insomnia.
 For a long time, this tea has served as a natural remedy to reduce inflammation in the body, and treat anxiety.
 It has an antioxidant called apigenin, which is said to help induce sleep.

 1. Water

-“It is an energizer, and keeps you full and alert.
-Having water every 30 minutes will not just help keep your sluggishness away, but will also help the body function properly,” she says.
+Keeping yourself well hydrated with plain water is enough to wake you up.
+“It is an energiser, and keeps you full and alert.
+Having water every 30 minutes will not just help keep your sluggishness away, but will also help the body function properly,” says the expert.

 2. Fruit and vegetable smoothie (without sugar)

+Here is another great drink that can help you stay awake.
 Whole fruits offer the perfect amount of carbohydrates to give you that energy dose.
-Adding healthy fat to the smoothie in the form of avocado, nuts or milk will help you stay full for longer.
+Adding healthy fat to the healthy smoothie in the form of avocado, nuts or milk will help you stay full for longer.

 “Added vegetables will be a bonus dose of vitamins and minerals.
 It’s a perfect morning drink to keep you awake and energetic for a long period of time,” shares Bahl.